DoFlow: Flow-based Generative Models for Interventional and Counterfactual Forecasting on Time Series: More Experimental Results

 \subsection{Hydropower System}

+Reliable modeling and uncertainty quantification are increasingly central to modern signal processing \citep{dong2020graph,nemani2023uncertainty,gao2023metaloc,wu2024bayesian}.
+Here, we highlight a new perspective enabled by DoFlow, causal reasoning in time series, through a hydropower signal processing case study.

-In Figure~\ref{fig:dag Hydropower}, $X_1$ and $X_2$ denote the horizontal and vertical rotational vibrations of the hydraulic turbine, which directly drive the generator’s operation.
-The generator’s horizontal and vertical dynamics are represented by $X_3$ and $X_4$, while $X_5$ captures the generator’s current output delivered to the transformer ($X_8$) for voltage regulation and transmission to the power grid.
-The Metering and Control (M\&C) unit ($X_7$) continuously monitors the generator’s performance and turbine stability to ensure coordinated operation.
-In addition, $X_6$ represents an auxiliary generator state (thermal signal) recorded independently for diagnostic purposes but not directly connected in the causal structure.
+In Figure~\ref{fig:dag Hydropower}, $X_1$ and $X_2$ denote the horizontal and vertical rotational vibrations of the hydraulic turbine, which directly drive the generator’s operation. $X_3$ represents an auxiliary turbine state that is affected by $X_1$ and $X_2$.
+The generator’s horizontal and vertical dynamics are represented by $X_4$ and $X_5$, while $X_6$ captures the generator’s current output delivered to the transformer ($X_8$) for voltage regulation and transmission to the power grid.
+The Metering and Control (M\&C) unit ($X_7$) continuously monitors the turbine’s performance and stability to ensure coordinated operation.

+For anomaly detection, we use DoFlow as a likelihood-based scoring model over \emph{predicted future windows}.
+Fix a node $i$ and a current time $t$ in the test sequence.
+We treat the observed past $\{\mathbf{X}_1,\dots,\mathbf{X}_t\}$ as context, sample a future window of length $L=30$ minutes from DoFlow, $\{\hat X_{i,t+1},\dots,\hat X_{i,t+L}\}$, and compute the conditional log-density that DoFlow assigns to this \emph{generated} forecast trajectory (i.e., the model-implied confidence of its own prediction) using the change-of-variables formula.
+Formally, this yields the node-wise anomaly score

+where $\hat x_{i,t+1:t+L}$ denotes the forecast window decoded from sampled base noise $z_{i,t+1:t+L}$ under DoFlow conditioned on $\hat H_{i,t}$.
+Here, the log-likelihood is computed using the Eq. (\ref{equation log density}), restricted to the window $[t{+}1,t{+}L]$: